octabytes/octabytes.github.io/content/website/hosting-and-infrastructure/email/mailcow.md

   id: mailcow
   name: MailCow
   website: https://mailcow.email/
-  short_description: Mailcow is a mail server suite with an elegant web interface for managing domains, mailboxes, etc.
+  description: Mailcow is a mail server suite with an elegant web interface for managing domains, mailboxes, etc.
 ---